3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/Primer.md

 namespace {

-// The fixture for testing class Foo. class FooTest : public ::testing::Test {
+class FooTest : public ::testing::Test {
  protected:
-  // You can remove any or all of the following functions if its body
-  // is empty.

   FooTest() {
-    // You can do set-up work for each test here.

   }

   virtual ~FooTest() {
-    // You can do clean-up work that doesn't throw exceptions here.

   }

-  // If the constructor and destructor are not enough for setting up
-  // and cleaning up each test, you can define the following methods:

   virtual void SetUp() {
-    // Code here will be called immediately after the constructor (right
-    // before each test).

   }

   virtual void TearDown() {
-    // Code here will be called immediately after each test (right
-    // before the destructor).

   }

-  // Objects declared here can be used by all tests in the test case for Foo.
 };

-// Tests that the Foo::Bar() method does Abc.
 TEST_F(FooTest, MethodBarDoesAbc) {
   const string input_filepath = "this/package/testdata/myinputfile.dat";
   const string output_filepath = "this/package/testdata/myoutputfile.dat";